amritkh078/Numpy-basics/README.md

 # Numpy-basics

-Here I have uploaded the basics of Numpy library including image manipulation using this library.
+Here is the basics of Numpy library including image manipulation using this library.